Introduction

 kanji character 'water' with a hook

-Which Kanji Shapes to Use?
+3: Which Kanji Fonts to Use?

-Handwriting Font (Kyokasho Font)
+Handwriting Font (Kyokashotai Font)

 (Learn to write in this style.)